Notes to Mental Imagery

 45. It has been shown that "active perception" behavioral routines of the sort discussed here can (under conditions of simulated natural selection) spontaneously evolve in simple robotic systems, enabling the robot to use a quite rudimentary endowment of sensory transducers to make surprisingly subtle and complex perceptual distinctions (Nolfi & Floreano, 2002).
 The sense of perceptual presence that such a system is claimed to support has been called the "immanence illusion" (Minsky, 1986), the "refrigerator light illusion" (Thomas, 1999b; Block, 2001, 2007), and even the "grand illusion" (Noë & O'Regan, 2000; Noë et al., 2000).
 However, Noë, while fully endorsing the underlying concept, in fact argues that it is misleading to think of this as an illusion (2002, 2004).
 This is what perceptual presence is.

-(ii) Bensafi et al. (2003) found that when people are imagining particular odors they spontaneously sniff in a way that re-enacts the distinctive sniffing pattern observed when they actually smell an odor of that type;
+- Bensafi et al. (2003) found that when people are imagining particular odors they spontaneously sniff in a way that re-enacts the distinctive sniffing pattern observed when they actually smell an odor of that type.

-(iii) Some researchers have found that, under the right conditions, the tracking (as opposed to saccadic) eye movements made when visually following a moving stimulus are also re-enacted when imagining such a motion (Antrobus, Antrobus, & Singer, 1964; Deckert, 1964; Zikmund, 1972) (however, others (e.g., Brown, 1968) dispute these claims);
+- Some researchers have found that, under the right conditions, the tracking (as opposed to saccadic) eye movements made when visually following a moving stimulus are also re-enacted when imagining such a motion (Antrobus, Antrobus, & Singer, 1964; Deckert, 1964; Brown, 1968; de’Sperati & Santandrea, 2005) (however, others (Lenox et al., 1970; Zikmund, 1972) have disputed these claims).

 One possibility is that eye movements are stored in memory along with the images [i.e., quasi-pictures] that were encoded at each fixation.
 If so, then eye movements might play an important role in allowing one to visualize a montage, a composite created on the basis of memories of multiple fixations.
 That is, eye movements could trigger sequences of memories and could also help us to position correctly each image of a part of the field relative to other parts.
 (Mast & Kosslyn, 2002b p.
-271).
+271; see also Kosslyn, 1994 p.
+250).

 48. The points are not unconnected.
 Thomas (2006) argues that the concepts of consciousness and imagination are much more closely connected with one another than is commonly realized; that, indeed, before the 17th century, imagination occupied a very large part of the conceptual space since taken over by consciousness.